Defense polymer composite hardware

 MaterialsApril 9, 2026·5 min read

-Defence-Grade Polymer Composites: From Field Conditions to High-Cycle Mechanisms
+Defense-Grade Polymer Composites: From Field Conditions to High-Cycle Mechanisms

-Defence programs demand materials that function after being dropped, soaked, frozen, baked, and shot at.
+Defense programs demand materials that function after being dropped, soaked, frozen, baked, and shot at.
 PC-CF, PPS-CF, and ULTEM 1010 are earning their places in unmanned systems, soldier-worn hardware, and ground vehicle components.

 TB